 Unique Collection of Dutch & Flamish Masters!

-The ‘Girl with a Pearl Earring’ is one of the most famous paintings in the world.
-It has been printed a million times on posters, cups and shirts, however do you know where to find Vermeer’s original painting?
+The ‘Girl with the Pearl Earring’ is one of the most famous paintings in the world.
+It has been printed a million times on posters, cups and t-shirts, however do you know where to find Vermeer’s original painting?
 The Mauritshuis in The Hague is home to the masterpiece and also hosts an excellent collection of many paintings particularly from the Golden Age.

 Rembrandt van Rijn’s painting ‘The Anatomy Lesson of Dr. Nicolaes Tulp’ can also be found in the museum, as well as artworks painted by Frans Hals and Paulus Potter.
 Discover the great collection and the beautiful house itself.

 Are you a fan of Dutch masters such as Rembrandt, Vermeer and Frans Hals?
 In that case you should definetely visit the Rijksmuseum in Amsterdam as well.
 The Gallery with the famous Nightwatch is truly astonishing.

 The Mauritshuis is located in The Hague, which is the city where the Dutch Royal House lives and where we have our parliament.
 If you are searching for other nice museums or attractions in The Hague, we would like to suggest Panorama Mesdag; a beautiful and unique Panorama of the beach of The Hague!

 |LOCATION||Plein 29, Den Haag|

 Walking takes you 10 minutes

 |BEST TIME TO VISIT||Before 11:00 or after 15:00|

 - Wheelchair accessible